Omupo: Oba Yakubu Adebayo (Buari II) - since 2010

 He was at different times an Associate Lecturer at the Federal Polytechnic, Bauchi, the University of Ilorin, The Chartered Institute of Bankers of Nigeria (CIBN) and the Institute of Chartered Accountants of Nigeria (ICAN).
 He had also served as External Examiner for Banking & Finance and Accountancy courses to the Kwara Polytechnic, Ilorin.

 Oba Adebayo Buari's membership of various local and international professional bodies are the hallmarks of his quest for knowledge and expertise in the areas of human and materials management, Accountancy and Banking.
 He is a Fellow and Associate of several Accountancy, Banking and Management Institutes, viz.
 FCA, FCMA, FCIS, FCTI, ACIB, ACIM, AMNIM.

 As a demonstration of his versatility in knowledge-sharing, Oba Adebayo Buari has presented seminar papers on topical issues in his field of core competences (Accounting, Banking, Information Technology, Administration and Business Management) across Nigeria, and he has to his credit, a publication titled “Introduction to Value Added Tax in Nigeria, which he co-authored in 1994.

 Oba Yakubu Adebayo Buhari is bringing to the leadership of Omupo and its people not only his wealth of experience from the corporate world, but his humanness, integrity and sense of purpose, which are critical for the upliftment of his people.

 Upon his selection by the Traditional Kingmakers of the Town, Governor Abubakar 'Bukola Saraki of Kwara State confirmed and approved the selection of Oba Adebayo Buari as the Olomu of Omupo with effect from 1 May 2010.
 This was followed by the traditional turbaning, which took place on Saturday, 8 May 2010 at a colourful ceremony.

-Oba Yakubu Adebayo Buhari is happily married and he is blessed with Princes and Princesses.
+Oba Yakubu Adebayo Buhari is married and has had childre.